Skip to main content

 Eliminations

 Eliminations allow you to remove the impact of inter-group activity to show a correct and accurate view of the consolidation.
 Common uses of eliminations include removing the impact of inter-group loans and revenue (or expenses) between entities.
-To create eliminations, navigate to "Layouts" > "Eliminations".
+To create eliminations, navigate to "Financial Close" > "Eliminations".

 You can either eliminate accounts between entities or individual transactions.